DanielSparta/RAT-Project-2024/README.md

-- Windows defender full bypass using Exclude list
+- Windows defender full bypass using Exclude list.
-- Windows defender Exclude list bypass (app not showing at windows defender GUI whitelist)
+- Windows defender Exclude list bypass (app not showing at windows defender GUI whitelist).
-- Persistence (using task scheduler, every 5 minutes the program restarting if not opened)
+- Persistence (using task scheduler, every 5 minutes the program restarting if not opened).
-- NET Framework, tested at windows 11, 10, 8
+- NET Framework, tested at the latest windows 11, 10, 8 versions.

 # Info
 This RAT project made for fun, I'm working on updates often.